netsoftacademy/50DaysofDevOPs/2024/day28/README.md

 ## Day 28 Networking VPC Advanced (Part -2)

- - Getting started wih Site to Site VPN
+ - Getting started with Site to Site VPN
  - Hands on Site to Site VPN
  - Explain the Transit Gateway, Traffic Mirroring
  - Explain the AWS Network Firewall